DataBiosphere/xsamtools/README.md

 ```
 pip install xsamtools
 ```
 Installation requires a C toolchain.
+Typically Ubuntu/Debian systems should have the following packages installed:
+  - `libbz2-dev`
+  - `liblzma-dev`
+  - `libcurl4-openssl-dev`

+`libcurl4-openssl-dev` may be omitted at the cost of some cloud support features in htslib.

 # Usage